ramantehlan/foresta/README.md

 To build this project, you can use the make tool.
 After cloning this project, go to the root of the project.
 Use following commands to build the application.

+1. Create network for docker. `make network`
-1. Build docker images. `make build`
+2. Build docker images. `make build`
-2. Start docker container. `make start`
+3. Start docker container. `make start`
-3. Now you can go to `localhost:3000` to use the application.
+4. Now you can go to `localhost:3000` to use the application.
-4. To stop the docker container. `make stop`
+5. To stop the docker container. `make stop`

 If you need to see all the comands, you can use `make help`.